ghc-proposals/ghc-proposals/proposals/0000-template.rst

 Describe the migration path.
 Consider specifying a compatibility warning for one or more compiler releases before the change is fully implemented.
-Give examples of error messages that will be reported for previously-working code; do they make it easy for users understand what needs to change and why?
+Give examples of error messages that will be reported for previously-working code; do they make it easy for users to understand what needs to change and why?

 Alternatives